-The data is clear.
-The CEOs who outperform their peers aren't just sharper strategists — they're moving their bodies at 5 AM while their competition sleeps.
+The CEOs who outperform their peers aren't just sharper strategists.
+They're moving their bodies at 5 AM while their competition sleeps.

 I've been placing senior leaders for 25 years.
-I've interviewed thousands of executives, advised hundreds of boards, and seen every type of high performer imaginable.
-And one pattern keeps showing up — not in their resumes, not in their strategy decks, but in their mornings.
+Thousands of interviews, hundreds of boards, every type of high performer you can imagine.
+One pattern keeps showing up.
+Not in the resumes.
+Not in the strategy decks.
+In the mornings.

 The ones who consistently outperform?
 They're up early, and they're moving.